Canada needs a

 Or, we risk sustaining a world where Big Oil Execs define our future for us, protecting their profits.
-Last year, the federal government gave $8.6 billion to fossil fuel companies in subsidies.
-And this year, the government gifted an additional $2.6 billion over five years in new tax breaks for false solutions.
+In 2020, the federal government gave $18 billion to fossil fuel companies in subsidies.
+That’s more than $34,000 per minute in corporate welfare for Big Oil execs.

 Almost three years ago Justin Trudeau promised a Just Transition Act to steer us away from fossil fuels, but he has yet to deliver.

 Instead of subsidies and tax breaks for Big Oil, we need to invest in our communities and our collective future.

 Together, we can win a just transition.